autotelik/datashift_journey/README.md

 end
 ```

-There are a couple of base classes available, that will do most of the Form work for you if you inherit from them.
+There are a couple of base classes available, that will do most of the Form work, if you inherit from them.

-When usign the DSJ Colleciton models, you can derive from `DatashiftJourney::BaseCollectorForm`, when using your own model
+When usign the DSJ Collection models, you can derive from `DatashiftJourney::BaseCollectorForm`.

-use `DatashiftJourney::BaseForm` .
+When using your own model use `DatashiftJourney::BaseForm` .

 The Form must have a factory method, and a constructor that expects a JourneyPlan model instance.